Jutho/KrylovKit.jl/docs/src/man/svd.md

 # Singular value problems
-Computing a few singular values and corresponding left and right singular vectors is done using the function `svdsolve`:
+It is possible to iteratively compute a few singular values and corresponding left and right singular vectors using the function `svdsolve`:

 ```@docs
 svdsolve